ggez/ggez/README.md

 # Status

-* Need to figure out exiting cleanly.
-* Frame timing is kinda primitive and narsty, make it better.
+* Make timing module; frame timing is kinda primitive and narsty, make it better.
 * Need to make the example's resource paths work properly with `cargo run --example`
 * Need more documentation
 * Need to implement bitmap fonts
 * Need to add more tests, somehow
+* Need to figure out exiting cleanly.
+THIS IS SOLVED, but blocked by a bug in rust-sdl!
+Issue #530.

 # Things to add atop it